A weak lensing perspective on nonlinear structure formation with fuzzy dark matter: introduction

+\highlighttext{\textit{Gravitational lensing} provides yet another complementary probe in addition to the above constraints. \cite{Powell2023} study the granular structure in the main dark matter halo of a single gravitational lens system and derive the bound $m > 4.4 \times 10^{-21}$ eV.
+For lower masses, \cite{Hlozek2018} identify the possible mass range for FDM via CMB lensing based on the full Planck data set and find no evidence for an FDM component in the mass range $10^{-33} \mathrm{eV} \leq m \leq 10^{-24}$ eV.
+More recently, \cite{Rogers2023} combine the Planck CMB data and galaxy power spectrum and bispectrum data from the BOSS survey to conclude that fuzzy dark matter with $m \leq 10^{-26}$ eV makes up less than $10$ \% and fuzzy dark matter with $10^{-30}$ eV $\leq m \leq 10^{-28}$ eV makes up less than $1$ \% of dark matter today.}

+\highlighttext{To sum up, essentially the entire mass range from $m = 10^{-26}$ eV to $m = 10^{-16}$ eV is under tension with a number of different observations.
+The $m \approx 10^{-22}$ model is particularly constrained by the Lyman-$\alpha$ forest, galactic rotation curves, dynamical heating arguments, the subhalo mass function and strong lensing.}

-In this work, we estimate whether future weak lensing surveys have the constraining power to distinguish FDM from CDM for the currently debated FDM models.
+In this work, we estimate whether future \textit{weak lensing surveys} have the constraining power to further complement some of the existing constraints on the FDM mass.
 Weak lensing surveys such as Euclid measure the lensing shear spectrum and allow to infer the shape and amplitude of the matter spectrum $P_{\delta}$, thereby giving constraints on cosmological parameters such as the axion mass.
 Gravitational lensing probes the matter distribution without any biasing assumption.
 This is important because the preferred value of the galaxy bias $b$ and therefore the normalisation of the galaxy spectrum are different for axion cosmologies than for $\Lambda$CDM.
 As a consequence, the constraining power of galaxy surveys on the FDM mass is lower than that of weak lensing.